sajidsarker/sajidsarker.github.io/_posts/2022-08-30-seattle-airbnb-crisp-dm-project.md

 The Github repository I have created entitled *"Seattle Airbnb CRISP-DM Project"*<sup>[[2]](https://github.com/sajidsarker/seattle-airbnb-crispdm)</sup> contains an HTML knit of the Python Notebook in which I conducted all modelling & analysis.

+Additionally, you may find a backup of the dataset from Airbnb along with instructions on how to clone the repository, install relevant Python packages used, and run the notebook in *Jupyter Lab*.

 ### CRISP-DM

 **Cross Industry Standard Process for Data Mining** is a methodological approach to investigating business questions in a data-driven manner in the field of Data Science.
 The **CRISP-DM Process** involves the following steps: